 This is a technical course on interior and exterior painting.
-The student will be required to know the technical aspects of a professional paint job, along with the application of the technical aspects.
+The student will learn the technical aspects of a professional paint job, along with the application of the technical aspects.
 Students will learn the professional methods of how to complete an interior or exterior paint job.
-The students will also require training in handling extension and step ladders, along with their OSHA 10, and ladder safety course.
+Training is required in handling extension and step ladders, along with their OSHA 10, and ladder safety course.
 This course will require the student to complete extensive hands-on training, written assignments, estimates, and a final exam.

-Pre-requisite: BEMT 0101.
+Pre-requisite: BEMT 0101-OSHA-30.

-BEMT-0181 Metal Fabrication and Joinery
+BEMT-0181 Metal Fabrication and Joinery 2 hours credit

-Through classroom and/or shop/lab learning and assessment activities, students in the course will: explain gas metal arc welding process (GMAW); demonstrate the safe and correct set up of the GMAW workstation; correlate GMAW electrode classifications with base metals and joint criteria; demonstrate proper electrode selection and use based on metal types and thicknesses; build pads of weld beads with selected electrodes in the flat position; build pads of weld beads with selected electrodes on selected weld joints; and conduct visual inspection of GMAW welds.
-Pre-requisite: BEMT-0115.
+Through classroom and/or shop/lab learning and assessment activities, students in the course will: explain gas metal arc welding process (GMAW); demonstrate the safe and correct set up of the GMAW workstation; correlate GMAW electrode classifications with base metals and joint criteria; demonstrate proper electrode selection and use based on metal types and thicknesses; build pads of weld beads with selected electrodes in the flat position; build pads of weld beads with selected electrodes in the horizontal position; produce basic GMAW welds on selected weld joints; and conduct visual inspection of GMAW welds.
+Pre-requisite: BEMT-0115 Residential Plumbing and Repair.

-BEMT-0185 Residential Roofing
+BEMT-0185 RESIDENTIAL ROOFING

 This is the basic course in repairing roofs and gutters.
-The course topics include: Environmental sustainability, types of roofing, types of roofing repairs, leak locating, repair of asphalt shingles, wood shingles, flat roof repair, flashing repair and replacement.
-It will also cover guttering fabrication, installation and repair, including leak sealing, tools, ladders and materials.
-Pre-requisite: BEMT-0108.
+The course topics include Environmental sustainability, types of roofing, types of roofing repairs, leak locating, repair of asphalt shingles, wood shingles, flat roof repair, flashing repair and replacement.
+It will also cover guttering fabrication, installation, and repair, including leak sealing, tools, ladders and materials.